igncp/demos/README.md

 1. [ ] Remove or change dependencies
     - [ ] Remove Bootstrap but keep same look and feel
 1. [ ] Resolve TypeScript cases with `any`
-1. [ ] Support CSS modules and PostCSS in storybook

 ## License